SilverLinings89/Waveguide/Progress.md

 - Implement the computation of the rank-in-sweep and run the code with it.

 Today, I will focus on the HSIE issue.
 I made some minor adjustments and removed some old code.

+# Wednesday, 12th of October

+I'm traveling home from Canada today, writing this on the plane.
+I have had an idea to figure out a propable cause for the current issue:
+By switching the way the inhomogenous constraints are made, I find a dof, for which I know the exact value.
+The value with the max inhomogenous value can be used to reconstruct the actual norm of the vector by multiplying the vector with a constant factor.

+What I thought might be the issue is also not the problem.
+The only thing that remains are the open side-surfaces of boundary conditions.
+I will have to come up with a PML implementation that fixes that problem by constructing a more complex PML domain and solving the correct problem.
+If that works, the same is the issue for Hardy.

+Maybe I can merge the existing meshes, extract a boundary mesh and then extrude that mesh n_layers times.
+I am however not sure if merging meshes is a thing in dealii.
+Will have to check with internet.
+This would simplify the process.
+ALso, finding the boundary dofs will not be as simple because defining the boundary cells isn`t simple, but it is all possible and easier for PML than for HSIE.

+This should be possible to do on thursday morning.
+I will use todays afternoon to research possibilities and prepare the implementation.

+There is another point worth mentioning: I have decided to include the Doxygen Docu in my dissertation.
+I will need a way to be able to reference classes and segments of code from the tex document.
+That would enable me to give the user a more complete guide to what I've done and how it works.
+This, however, requires a setup, that generates the Doxygen in a Latex-conform way that can then be included and referenced.
+I will also have to research, how to generate doxygen output that can be embedded actively in Latex Documents.

+The initial implementation of the PML will only be done for the surface pair 4-5 and lowest order sweeping.
+If that solves the problem, I know what I am dealing with and can invest the time to finish a more general implementation.
+But first I should truely check if what I think is really the issue.
+It would make sense but is not guaranteed.